TheCandidStartup/TheCandidStartup.github.io/_drafts/bootstrapping-npm-publish.md

 You may have noticed in my [last]({% link _drafts/bootstrapping-npm-package-build.md %}) [two]({% link _posts/2024-05-06-bootstrapping-lerna-monorepo.md %}) posts that the sample app imports the `react-virtual-scroll` package from `"@candidstartup/react-virtual-scroll"`.
 The "@candidstartup" part is an [npm scope](https://docs.npmjs.com/cli/v10/using-npm/scope).

 You can publish [unscoped](https://docs.npmjs.com/creating-and-publishing-unscoped-public-packages) or [scoped](https://docs.npmjs.com/creating-and-publishing-scoped-public-packages) packages.
 Scoped packages are the natural choice for anything new.
 Scopes act as a namespace.
 I can use whatever name I like within a scope without worrying about clashing with other packages.
-For example, every conceivable name for a react library of virtual scrolling components is already taken at the global level, including "react-virtual-scroll".
+Every conceivable name for a react library of virtual scrolling components is already taken at the global level, so I'd have to use a very contrived name if I was publishing an unscoped package.

 There's no extra config to consume scoped packages.
 Just include the scope in the name when importing or declaring a dependency.